Every Thing You Need to Know About Upper Dolpo Trek

 • Passport: Keep a copy of your passport and visa with you at all times.

-Upper Dolpo Trek Accommodation and Meals
+Dolpo Trekking Accommodation and Meals

 Accommodation in Upper Dolpo ranges from basic teahouses to camping in more remote areas.
 Meals are simple but hearty, focusing on local staples like rice, lentils, and potatoes to fuel your trek.